Indian Ocean Beaches

 Most visitors come on packages to the Maldives, staying at one of the 90 otherwise uninhabited resort islands.
 Resorts are well set up with beautiful beaches and clear azure seas, great for snorkeling and diving.
 There are no cultural experience at all, just luxury and escapism with no hassle.
-These islands are excellent for affluent families, couples, honeymooners and divers, but nudity and topless sunbathing are strictly forbidden.
+These islands are excellent for affluent families, couples, honeymooners and scuba divers, but nudity and topless sunbathing are strictly forbidden.

 Best December-April, the busiest, priciest season.
 OK October, November and May when the weather is a bit wobbly but prices are much lower.
 June and July are the wettest months.

 Trou aux Biches,Flic en Flac, Paradis beaches.
 Perfect soft coral sands bordered by some wonderful low-rise, lowish-price hotels.
 The island is mostly ringed by reefs so waters are calm and protected for swimming and sailing.

 Best April and May, mid-September to mid-December.
 OK year round, especially considering the off-season discounts.
 Jan-April is very hot and humid.
 Dec-March is the best time for diving; June-Aug is best for surfing (there is an occasional gap in the reefs! )

 Ngapali Beach.
 A huge rock, covered with hanging plants and trees, lurks in the middle of this gorgeous 3km stretch of beach and its well-established resort.
 The sand is powder white and the sea is so clear that you can see the coral from the shore.
 Ngapali is located in the Bay of Bengal in Rakhine state, a half an hour flight from Yangon (aka Rangoon) and offers simple, comfortable accommodation with relatively few visitors.